r-devel/translations/Conventions-for-translations.md

 6. Be Mindful of Length:

-Consider that the Arabic translation might be longer or shorter than the English text.
 Ensure that the translated message fits within the space allocated in the code or interface.

 7. Retain Technical Terms: